physionetchallenges/physionetchallenges.github.io/2022/index.md

 ## <a name="algorithms"></a> Challenge Algorithms

-For each patient and independent of the number of recording locations, your algorithm must identify the class label (present, absent, unknown) as well as a probability or confidence score for each class.
-As an example, suppose that you have four recordings in four locations on the body, your classifier needs to analyze those recordings but at the end must generate only one label (e.g., present) with the score/probability for all classes, which are numbers between zero and one.
+For each patient (independently of the number of recording locations), your algorithm must identify the class label (present, absent, unknown) as well as a probability or confidence score for each class per subject ID.
+As an example, suppose that you have four recordings in four locations on the body, your classifier needs to analyze those recordings but at the end must generate only one label (e.g., present) per subject ID with the score/probability for all classes, which are numbers between zero and one.

-Your code might produce the following output for the patient ID 1234 to indicate that your classifier identifies the presence of murmur with the probability of 75%:
+Your code might produce the following output for the patient ID 1234:

     #1234
     Present, Unknown, Absent
            1,      0,      0
         0.75,   0.15,    0.1

+This output indicates that the classifier identified a murmur for patient 1234, and it indicates the probability of a murmur as 75%, the probability of the absence of murmurs as 10%, and the probability of an unknown status as 15%.

 We have implemented two example algorithms in [MATLAB](https://github.com/physionetchallenges/matlab-classifier-2022) and [Python](https://github.com/physionetchallenges/python-classifier-2022) as templates for successful submissions: